 I am a UK medical doctor with a strong interest in clinical skills, clinical teaching, and a passion for anatomy.
 After graduating from Durham University with a degree in Biomedical sciences I underwent a training year as a biomedical scientist at the James Cook University Hospital in Middlesbrough.
 Whilst posted here I developed an interest in clinical medicine and have since completed my primary medical degree at the University of Warwick Medical School.

 I undertook Foundation Training in the Coventry & Warwickshire Foundation School, then core medical training in Birmingham wherein I gained MRCP membership.
-I have been appointed as an anatomy teaching fellow at the renowned West Midlands Surgical Training Suite (under the supervision of Dr Richard Tunstall and Professor Peter Abrahams) and completed a dissection fellowship at the anatomy laboratory at St George’s University, Grenada.
+I have been appointed as an anatomy teaching fellow at the renowned West Midlands Surgical Training Suite (under the supervision of Dr Richard Tunstall and Professor Peter Abrahams) and completed a dissection fellowship at the anatomy laboratory at St George’s University, Grenada, West Indies.

-Most recently I completed a one-year clinical teaching fellowship at UHCW, Coventry, followed by a three-month voluntary post as a medical registrar in Malawi, Southern Africa.
+Most recently I completed a one-year clinical teaching fellowship at UHCW, Coventry, followed by a four-month VSO post as a medical registrar/clinical teacher in Malawi, Southern Africa.
 I later worked as a locum respiratory registrar on an NIV/pleural intervention unit in the East Midlands.

 I am now training to be a clinical radiologist in Leeds.